theoliverlear/Style-Guide/no-current-placement/dont-hide-constants.md

 # Don't Hide Constants

-A lesson from Uncle Bok's "Clean Code" deserves more than an honorable mention.
+A lesson from Uncle Bob's "Clean Code" deserves more than an honorable mention.
 To me, this is a fundamental rule.
 The ever-present danger of magic numbers is something that is seen far too much, and is far too preventable to not be mentioned here.